leokarlin/LaSO/README.rst

 Running the code
 ------------------
-- In order to train the LaSO networks, you will need a backbone, you can train your own backbone (code not provided) or just use one of the two base models which we have provided (Inception/ Resnet)

 Train LaSO from scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Leave variables which have a default value to their default value.